mockk/mockk/.github/issue_template.md

 # Please remove below sections wisely

 Below information needed actually to make all the process faster.
-Choose main points, don't blindly follow this a set of rules.
+Choose main points, don't blindly follow this as a set of rules.
 So don't waste much time, usually main thing is to have good reproducible minimal code.

 # Prerequisites